-Juvenile Justice Crime Prevention Act - Youthful Offender Block Grant 2017 Expenditure and Data Report Due Date: October 1, 2017
+Juvenile Justice Crime Prevention Act - Youthful Offender Block Grant 2018 Expenditure and Data Report Due Date: October 1, 2018

-On or before October 1, 2017, each county is required to submit to the Board of State & Community Corrections (BSCC) a report on its Juvenile Justice Crime Prevention Act (JJCPA) and Youthful Offender Block Grant (YOBG) programs during the preceding year.
+On or before October 1, 2018, each county is required to submit to the Board of State & Community Corrections (BSCC) a report on its Juvenile Justice Crime Prevention Act (JJCPA) and Youthful Offender Block Grant (YOBG) programs during the preceding year.
 For JJCPA this requirement can be found at Government Code (GC) Section 30061(b)(4)(C) and for YOBG it can be found at Welfare & Institutions Code Section (WIC) 1961(c).
 These code sections both call for a consolidated report format that includes a description of the programs and other activities supported by JJCPA and/or YOBG funds, an accounting of all JJCPA and YOBG expenditures during the prior fiscal year, and countywide juvenile justice trend data.

-Prior to submitting this report save the file using the following naming convention: "(County Name) 2017 JJCPA-YOBG Report."
-For example, Yuba County would name its file "Yuba 2017 JJCPA-YOBG Report".
+Prior to submitting this report save the file using the following naming convention: "(County Name) 2018 JJCPA-YOBG Report."
+For example, Yuba County would name its file "Yuba 2018 JJCPA-YOBG Report".

 Once the report is complete, attach the file to an email and send it to: JJCPA-YOBG@bscc.ca.gov.
 All reports will be posted to the BSCC website following a brief technical review.
+We encourage you to review your report for accuracy before sending it to the BSCC.
+Please do NOT change the report form to a PDF document.

 A. CONTACT INFORMATION

 COUNTY NAME DATE OF REPORT

-San Benito 9/21/2017
+San Benito 9/20/2018

 B. PRIMARY CONTACT

 NAME TITLE

-Yolanda Leon Deputy Probation Officer III
+Ashlyn Canez Deputy Probation Officer (Senior)

 TELEPHONE NUMBER EMAIL ADDRESS

-831-636-4070, Ext, 13 yleon@cosb.us
+831-636-4070, Ext.
+16 acanez@cosb.us

 C. SECONDARY CONTACT (OPTIONAL)

 NAME TITLE

 Rita Campbell Admin.
 Services Manager

 TELEPHONE NUMBER EMAIL ADDRESS

 831-636-4070, Ext.
 11 rcampbell@cosb.us

-COMPLETING THE DEMAIN DED OF THE DEDODE.

-COMPLETING THE REMAINDER OF THE REPORT:
+COMPLETING THE REMAIN COMPLETING THE REMAINDER OF THE REPORT: